After abusing alcohol for a period of months or years, your body becomes dependent on it.

 The Timeline of Withdrawal from Alcohol

 Alcohol withdrawal affects a person in stages of severity.
-Each stage becomes progressively worse, until the body detoxes.
+Each stage becomes progressively worse until the body has rid itself of the substance.

 Each person can experience these stages in different degrees.